 Let us check out the course details now-

-Certificate in Nursing Care Assistant: Basic details
+Certificate in Nursing Care Assistant: Course details

 It is a paramedical course.
 CNCA is a certificate course.
 After completing the course, one won’t become a registered nurse.
 One will be able to work under nurses and Doctors.
 You may also check – OTT courses in India.

 10th passed (or equivalent) from a recognized board is the minimum educational qualification required.
 Candidates must check the reputation and accreditation status of the institute though.